-The Pump On, Pump Off, High Alarm, and Low Alarm levels may be viewed and changed at Registers 40012 - 40021.
+The Pump On, Pump Off, High Alarm, and Low Alarm levels may be viewed and changed at Modbus Registers 40012 - 40021.

-Disabling Pump Operation
+Disable Pump Operation

-To Disable a Pump set Coil 149, 150, 151, or 152 in Register 40010.
+To Disable a Pump set Coil 149, 150, 151, or 152 in Modbus Register 40010.
 To return a pump to normal operation, clear the respective Coil.

-Upon a loss of serial communication, the Pump Disable Logic will be automatically reset, and any pump that had been remotely disabled will be re-enabled after the delay set on Parameter P.38.
-For this feature to work properly, the master must poll the Controller at intervals shorter than the time set on Parameter P.38.
+If SCADA communication is lost, the Pump Disable Logic will be automatically reset, and any pump that had been remotely disabled will be re-enabled after the delay set on Parameter P.38.
+For this feature to work properly, the Master must poll the Controller at intervals shorter than the time set on Parameter P.38.
 However, if Parameter P.38 is set on 255 the pumps will remain disabled until power is lost.